xiaomi-research/r1-aqa/README.md

 ## Introduction

 R1-AQA is a audio question answering (AQA) model based on `Qwen2-Audio-7B-Instruct`, optimized through reinforcement learning (RL) using the group relative policy optimization (GRPO) algorithm.
-This implementation has achieved state-of-the-art performance on MMAU *Test-mini* benchmark with only 38k post-training samples.
+This implementation has achieved state-of-the-art performance on the MMAU benchmark with only 38k post-training samples.

 Our main findings are as follows: